aljica/ci-server/README.md

 * Sebastian Williams
   * Implemented SQLite database and unit tests for database methods
   * Performed code refactoring
+  * Created multiple issues

 **Final words**

-We are proud of the structure, that we managed to follow the naming convension for the commit messages and the collaboration, since all collaborators followed the code of conduct and did their best to follow the workflow that we had set up.
-Furthermore, we are happy that we managed to plan complete this project within the given time frame.
+We are proud of the structure, that we managed to follow the naming convention for the commit messages and the collaboration, since all collaborators followed the code of conduct and did their best to follow the workflow that we had set up.
+Furthermore, we are happy that we managed to plan and complete this project within the given time frame.
+We are extra proud that we implemented both notification by e-mail and by GitHub commit status, we have also created user-friendly browser view for the build history and build details, additionally we also saved the build history properly in a database.

 ## Licence